JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

     9:10

 As we can see, there is no actual data set involved yet.
-We just computed assignment indices that are applicable to *any* data set that has exactly 10 observations in it.
+We just computed assignments that are applicable to *any* data set that has exactly 10 observations in it.
 The important thing to note here is that while the indices in ``train_idx`` overlap, the indices in ``val_idx`` do not, and further, all 10 observation-indices are part of one (and only one) element of ``val_idx``.